venkatpx/dcos-docs/1.9/usage/tutorials/iot_pipeline.md

     $ dcos marathon app update tweeter instances=<number_of_desired_instances>
     ```

     The service talks to Cassandra via `node-0.cassandra.mesos:9042`, and Kafka via `broker-0.kafka.mesos:9557` in this example.
-Traffic is routed via the Marathon-LB (Marathon-LB) because you added the HAPROXY_0_VHOST tag on the `tweeter.json` app definition file.
+Traffic is routed via Marathon-LB because of the `HAPROXY_0_VHOST` definition in the `tweeter.json` app definition file.

 1. Go to the **Services** tab to verify your app is up and healthy.